leenathomas01/connector-os/README.md

 Rather than treating AI models as standalone agents, Connector OS treats them as **pluggable components inside a regulated control stack**.

 The focus is coordination, routing, thresholding, and feedback - not scaling model size.

 ---

+## Usage Note

+Connector OS is published as a reference architecture.

+It is intended to be studied, adapted, stress-tested, or reinterpreted within other system designs.
+Many components are modular by design and can be extracted independently of the full stack.

+If you are evaluating, cloning, or building variations locally — that is its intended use case.

+Attribution is appreciated but not required.
+The goal is structural legibility and reuse.

+---